kelu0725/YelpCamp/README.md

 3. Create .env file, to include credentials for cloudinary and mapbox
 4. Go to where app.js is located, run: nodemon app.js

+To run in cloud:
+1. Use mongodb atlas to run mongo in cloud